ArminJo/Arduino-FrequencyDetector/README.md

 ## INFO / RESET
 After power up or reset, the feedback LED echoes the range number.
 Range number 10 indicates an individual range, programmed by advanced selecting.
+An active timeout is signaled by an additional short LED blink after the range number feedback.
 A reset can be performed by power off/on or by pressing the button two times each time shorter than RESET_ENTER_BUTTON_PUSH_MILLIS / 0.12 seconds within a RESET_WAIT_TIMEOUT_MILLIS / 0.3 second interval.